 In terms of my favorite dishes for the evening, one of them was “Beetroot meringue with wood sorrel, goose liver and smoked eel,” from Jörg Sackmann and Fabian Marolf.
 This creative, elegant dish had an incredible color, flavor and texture.
 The delicate round meringue encased a savory filling.
-I also loved the two dishes prepared by Ian Kittichai — the warm scallop was soft and tender and gave off some heat with the chili flakes.
+I also loved the two dishes prepared by Ian Kittichai.
+The scallop in his first dish was soft and tender, and it gave off some heat with the chili flakes.
 His second dish used “Geang-Cau roasted curry paste” with coconut milk, which made a delicious sauce for the slow-cooked beef short ribs.
 I think I could probably eat these for dinner every week.

 The St. Moritz Gourmet Festival runs until Saturday, January 20, 2018, and tickets are still available for some events.
 For more information and to purchase tickets online, go to: www.stmoritz-gourmetfestival.ch.